gzak/Unity.Mvc.Wcf/README.md

-But suppose you want to cap the number of connections to the service (say 15 connections max), and you want your app to block until a connection becomes available if you exceed this limit, then you can manually specify an instance of IProxyPool to manage this
+But suppose you want to cap the number of connections to the service (say 15 connections max), and you want your app to block until a connection becomes available if you exceed this limit, then you can manually specify an instance of IProxyPool to manage this:

 ```C#
 LimitedProxyPool<IMyService> limited = new LimitedProxyPool<IMyService>(15, "BasicHttpBinding_IMyService");